NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6A(A) made a strong hit, swapped with 6A
 - 6AA(A) made a strong hit, launches
 - 6AAA(A) does one more damage on each hit with less lift and better connection in the air
+- 8A "lands" three frames sooner
 - 8A(B) less lift
 - 8A(A) less lift
 - 4A window improved
 - Act4A all hits are unblockable except the last, links better on airborne
 - 2A(A) has more lift
 - 2AA(A) added as 6AAA(A)
-- 5X hitbox appears 5 frames sooner with adjusted hitbox
+- 5X
+  - Comes out one frame later
+  - Hand hitbox removed
+  - 6 frames less super freeze
 - 2X bones that did 6 damage now do 5 damage
 - WUK uses the 2A(A) animation
 - ARKnJ intangibility removed